-- Let the manager or senior member of staff in charge know that they are in the service. - Introduce yourself and explain your role. - Agree the key contacts for the day, establishing who is the most senior person available in the service. - Ask about the structure of the organisation and ask if the person in charge needs to contact anyone more senior for support. - If the manager/senior has not experienced an inspection before, explain the process in more detail and check their understanding. - Listen to any concerns the manager, provider or staff have about the inspection process. - Have a tour or walk around of the premises (if it is a premises-based service), so they can introduce themself (and any co-workers) to everyone. - Not disrupt the plans for the day and be mindful of people's routines. - Ask about any key achievements and areas of improvement since the last inspection and priorities going forward. - Have a brief discussion with the manager or the senior member of staff in charge to outline what the inspection will involve, including which quality indicators/key questions are being evaluated. - Enquire about any persons who have any significant health and wellbeing concerns which we may need to be sensitive around or which may be exacerbated or adversely affected by the inspection. - Request a copy of the most recent development plan. - Talk through the evidence they would like collated for the inspection and agree how this will be shared / accessed (for example information stored electronically or at a different office base). - Ask for contact details of key stakeholders/visiting professionals and the best way to contact people using the service; and - Explain the feedback process and talk about who should attend the formal feedback meeting.
+- let the manager or senior member of staff in charge know that they are in the service - introduce themselves and explain their role - agree the key contacts for the day, establishing who is the most senior person available in the service - ask about the structure of the organisation and ask if the person in charge needs to contact anyone more senior for support - explain the inspection process in more detail and check the manager/seniors understanding if they have not experienced an inspection before - listen to any concerns the manager, provider or staff have about the inspection process - have a tour or walk around of the premises (if it is a premises-based service), so they can introduce themself (and any co-workers) to everyone - not disrupt the plans for the day and be mindful of people's routines - ask about any key achievements and areas of improvement since the last inspection and priorities going forward - have a brief discussion with the manager or the senior member of staff in charge to outline what the inspection will involve, including which quality indicators/key questions are being evaluated - enquire about any persons who have any significant health and wellbeing concerns which we may need to be sensitive around or which may be exacerbated or adversely affected by the inspection - request a copy of the most recent development plan - talk through the evidence they would like collated for the inspection and agree how this will be shared / accessed (for example information stored electronically or at a different office base) - ask for contact details of key stakeholders/visiting professionals and the best way to contact people using the service; and - explain the feedback process and talk about who should attend the formal feedback meeting.
 They'll also ask who they can give feedback to each day.